kshpatel/MonkeyRun-OnAptos/README.md

 - **Blockchain:**
   - **Aptos**: A scalable and secure Layer 1 blockchain providing the foundation for transactions and smart contracts.
-  - **Move**: The programming language used for developing secure and efficient smart contracts on Aptos.

 - **Frontend:**
   - **Next.js**: A React framework used for building server-side rendered applications.